Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: Mixed BM and GFBM

 Here, $\,\varphi_{t}(Y) \,$ in \eqref{eq: phiY} is identified as $\, \varphi_{t}(Y) \, \equiv \, - \mathbb E [ \widetilde\lambda(t) \vert \mathcal F^{Y}(t) ] \,$ for $\, t \ge 0 \,$, and

 is a Brownian motion with respect to its own filtration. \end{proposition}

-\begin{remark} {\rm We conjecture that the mixture process $Y$ is not a semimartingale with respect to its own filtration in the parameter region $\, \gamma/2-1/2< \alpha\le \gamma/2\, $ and $\gamma \in (0,1)$ (region (II)-2 including the boundary line segment $\,\alpha \, =\, \gamma / 2 \, , \, \gamma \in (0, 1) \,$ in Figure~\ref{fig-1}(b)).
-The boundary point $\,\gamma \, =\, \alpha = 0 \,$ represents the standard Brownian motion $\,B^{H}\,$ with $\, H \, =\, 1/ 2\,$ (written as $B^{1/2}$ without confusion) and $\,Y \, =\, \widetilde{B} + B^{1/2}\,$ becomes a semimartingale.
-For standard FBM $B^H$, in Cai et al. \cite{cai2016mixed}, representations of the FBM with the Riemann-Liouville fractional integrals and derivatives are used to prove the innovation representations in Theorem 2.4 for $H<1/2$, and equivalence of the measures for $\widetilde{B}+ B^H$ and $B^H$ for $H<1/4$.
+\begin{remark} {\rm We conjecture that the mixture process $Y$ is not a semimartingale with respect to its own filtration in the parameter region { $\, \alpha \in ( \gamma/2-1/2, \gamma/2] \setminus\{0\}\, $ and $\gamma \in (0,1)$ (region (II)-2 including the boundary line segment $\,\alpha \, =\, \gamma / 2 \, , \, \gamma \in (0, 1) \,$ in Figure~\ref{fig-1}(b)) and excluding the line segment $\alpha=0$ and $\gamma \in (0,1)$.} For standard FBM $B^H$, in Cai et al. \cite{cai2016mixed}, representations of the FBM with the Riemann-Liouville fractional integrals and derivatives are used to prove the innovation representations in Theorem 2.4 for $H<1/2$, and equivalence of the measures for $\widetilde{B}+ B^H$ and $B^H$ for $H<1/4$.
 However, for the GFBM $X$, it still remains open to establish the Riemann-Liouville fractional integrals and derivatives.
-Therefore, we leave it as future work to prove the non-semimartingale property of the mixture process $Y$ for the parameter pair $(\alpha, \gamma)$ in region (II)-2 of Figure~\ref{fig-1}(b). } \end{remark}
+Therefore, we leave it as future work to prove the non-semimartingale property of the mixture process $Y$ for the parameter pair $(\alpha, \gamma)$ in region (II)-2 of Figure~\ref{fig-1}(b) {excluding the line segment $\alpha=0$ and $\gamma \in (0,1)$ }. } \end{remark}